yangke-release/chucky-ng/docs/source/index.rst

 Note: the advancement of the modification still needs to be judged and more evaluation is required.
 Connect Ke Yang(123yangke321@sina.com) for more information.

-Although this is a non-official document for Chucky, hope it will be helpful for people who are intersted in Chucky and working and studying in this area.
+Although this is a NON-OFFICIAL document for Chucky, hope it will be helpful for people who are intersted in Chucky and working and studying in this area.

 Contents: